Priyadarshan-Garg/email-writer-frontend/README.md

 # email-writer-frontend
-It conatins the UI part of my Lekhak AI extension.
+It contains the UI part of my Lekhak AI extension.